Lorti/dominant-colors-lazy-loading-wordpress-plugin/README.txt

 ## Description

 This plugin allows you to lazy load your images while showing the dominant color of each image as a placeholder – like Pinterest or Google Images.
+It also enables you to use tiny thumbnails as placeholders.
 If you want to know how it works read the article [Dominant Colors for Lazy-Loading Images](https://manu.ninja/dominant-colors-for-lazy-loading-images), where I explain the general concept.

-I plan on adding multiple features in the near future, as outlined in the backlog.
 To ensure the quality of the plugin please let me know if you encounter any issues.
 I will reply swiftly and fix them as soon as possible!

 ### Features